wughangar/alx-system_engineering-devops/0x01-shell_permissions/README.md

-switching current user to bettyn
+script that prints effective name of current usern